 Signs That Your Child is Struggling in School

-Before moving ahead, let’s understand whether your child is struggling in school or it is just another phase.
+Before moving ahead, let’s understand whether your child is struggling in school or just another phase.
 Here are some common signs to identify whether your child needs your help:

 1. They Don’t Want to Talk About School

-When your child suddenly refuses to talk about their day and what they did today, this is the first sign that your child is somehow struggling in school.
+When your child suddenly refuses to talk about their day and what they did today, this is the first sign that they are somehow struggling in school.
 Especially if your child is usually chatty and verbal about things.

 In this situation, you should try to first talk to your child.
 But if they don’t open up, you can get more involved in their school activities to find the root cause of the problem.